-South facing walls, particularly those built of dark coloured bricks, are more susceptible to thermal movement than other elevations.
+South-facing walls, particularly those built of dark coloured bricks, are more susceptible to thermal movement than other elevations.
 Whereas a simple contraction joint may suffice in more sheltered elevations, joints for southern facing elevations should have movement joints which are capable of responding to both expansion and contraction.

-Due to safety factors incorporated by mortar suppliers the onsite M4 mix has the potential to have an increased strength.
-The mortar manufactures supply documents must verify that the mortar is an M4 quality (or whichever is required for the specific situation) and ensure the mortar mix is not a stronger mix due to safety factors.
+Due to safety factors incorporated by mortar suppliers, the onsite mix has the potential to have an increased strength.
+Therefore, the mortar manufacturer’s supply documents must be available to verify that the mortar is the required specification and ensure the mortar mix is not a stronger mix due to safety factors.

 In certain instances different masonry materials may be combined within the same elevations.
 In the case of clay bricks, which have expansive properties, and concrete bricks, which may shrink slightly, it is important to make provision for this differential movement.

-The degree of movement is dependent upon unit type and, as a rule; vertical joints to accommodate horizontal movement should be provided at intervals of 6m.
+The degree of movement is dependent upon unit type.
+As a rule, vertical joints to accommodate horizontal movement should be provided at intervals of 6m.
 The ratio of length to height of the panels should generally not exceed 3:1 (BS 5628).

-In these cases, bed joint reinforcing should be introduced above and below the openings (fig 2 and 3).
+In these cases, bed joint reinforcing should be introduced above and below the openings (Figure 2).
 The bed joint reinforcement should generally extend 600mm past the openings and must not extend through any movement joint.
-Care must be taken to ensure the bed reinforcement is installed in the correct brick courses as per the brick manufactures recommendations.
-The reinforcement should be of the ladder/lattice type as opposed to the expanded mesh version.
+Care must be taken to ensure the bed reinforcement is installed in the correct brick courses as per the brick manufacturer’s recommendations.

-Whilst this bed joint reinforcement will assist in the prevention of potential cracking it is not a complete alternative to movement joints and these should still be provided at the appropriate locations.
+Whilst this bed joint reinforcement will assist in the prevention of potential cracking, it is not a complete alternative to movement joints and these should still be provided at the appropriate locations.